pietervogelaar/elasticsearch_upgrade/README.md

                             'latest', then the highest available version in the repository will be determined.
 Nodes with a version equal or higher will be skipped.
-Default 'latest' -v, --verbose         Display of more information
+Default 'latest' --reboot              Reboots the server if an actual upgrade took place --force-reboot        Always reboots the server, even though no upgrade occurred because the version was already the latest -v, --verbose         Display of more information

 Only the nodes parameter is required.
 This script works by default with a YUM installation